MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 ### I get the following error running UnoDev operations `Principal user (Id=<Redacted>, type=8, rollCount=2, privilegeCount=<>, accessMode=1, MetadataCachePrivilegesCount=7371, businessUnitId=<Redacted>(Setup/Stub unlicensed user with filtered privileges from associated roles.
 Consider assigning license.)), is missing prvCreatemsprov_fnopackage privilege`

 This is an issue in the environment.
-Please reach out to us with environment details.
-Users running the unodev operation should have correct licenses assigned.
+Reach out to us with environment details.
+Users running the UnoDev operation should have correct licenses assigned.

 ## UnoDev operations (apply package, debugging, copy, pipeline setup, package conversion)

 ### My Operations fails with error EnvironmentNotInReadyState

-This happens when the Finance and Operations environment is not ready to service the request.
-Please retry after a few minutes.
+This happens when the Finance and Operations environment isn't ready to service the request.
+Retry after a few minutes.
 You can check if the environment is in the ready state by opening the Finance and Operations environment link.

 ### My source environment version is <10.0.35.
 Why can't I copy from it?

 UnoDev functionality is available for version 10.0.35 and later.
-Since during copy we also copy compute, if the source enviornment is earlier than 10.0.35 the target will lose UnoDev functionality.
+Since during copy we also copy compute, if the source environment is earlier than 10.0.35 the target loses UnoDev functionality.

 ### I provisioned an environment from UI, but am unable to run UnoDev operations

-UI does not provision online environments.
-Only sandbox and production environments are privisioned via UI, and UnoDev operations are not supported on these environments.
-Please provision OnlineDev environments via command line, and then run UnoDev operations.
+UI doesn't provision online environments.
+Only sandbox and production environments are provisioned via UI, and UnoDev operations aren't supported on these environments.
+Provision OnlineDev environments via command line, and then run UnoDev operations.

 ### Is package deployment of the unit test code required for executing tests in the cloud runtime?